daniel-low-vet/Machine-learning-HIF/README.md

 ## Machine learning accurately detects canine humeral intracondylar fissure from plain radiographs of the elbow

 **Overview**
-* This repository contains the analytic code and model weights.
+* This repository contains the analytic code and model weights for the above study, presented at the European College of Veterinary Surgeons Annual Scientific Meeting 2025.

 **Model**